floenavi/floenavi/UPGRADE.md

 Point the explorer to the directory where the FloeNavi SyncServer has been installed.
-If the v1 installation instructions have been followed, the directory should be `C:\Program Files\FloeNavi`.
+If the previous installation instructions have been followed, the directory should be `C:\Program Files\FloeNavi`.

 In the FloeNavi installation folder,